-This is especially true for students experiencing homelessness, who now total more than 269,000 students in California — representing almost 1 in 5 of the country’s unhoused young people.
+Students experiencing homelessness, who now total more than 269,000 students in California — represent almost 1 in 5 of the country’s unhoused young people.
 How can schools support distance learning at home for students who don’t have a place to call home?

-Here are five ways districts can prepare for expected growth in students experiencing homelessness across California for the fall and prioritize the academic growth and wellbeing of our students, especially Latino and Black students who represent the majority of students experiencing homelessness.
+Learn five ways districts can prepare for expected growth in students experiencing homelessness across California and prioritize the academic growth and wellbeing of our students, especially Latino and Black students who represent the majority of students experiencing homelessness.